Gankro/llvm/docs/LangRef.rst

 .. code-block:: llvm

-      %A = fdiv undef, %X
+      %A = udiv undef, %X
-      %B = fdiv %X, undef
+      %B = udiv %X, undef
     Safe:
-      %A = undef
+      %A = 0
     b: unreachable

 These examples show the crucial difference between an *undefined value* and *undefined behavior*.
-An undefined value (like '``undef``') is allowed to have an arbitrary bit-pattern.
-This means that the ``%A`` operation can be constant folded to '``undef``', because the '``undef``' could be an SNaN, and ``fdiv`` is not (currently) defined on SNaN's.
+An undefined value (like '``undef``') is *only* allowed to have an arbitrary bit-pattern.
+Since all bit-patterns are valid dividends for ``udiv``, the instruction must be preserved.
-However, in the second example, we can make a more aggressive
+However it *can* be constant folded to zero, because the '``undef``' could be a zero, and zero divided by anything is still zero.
-assumption: because the ``undef`` is allowed to be an arbitrary value, we are allowed to assume that it could be zero.
-Since a divide by zero has *undefined behavior*, we are allowed to assume that the operation does not execute at all.
+In the second example, the ability for undef to be zero lets us make a more aggressive transformation.
+Since a divide by zero has *undefined behavior*, and '``undef``'' could again be zero, we are allowed to assume that the operation does not execute at all.
 This allows us to delete the divide and all code after it.
 Because the undefined operation "can't happen", the optimizer can assume that it occurs in dead code.

 .. code-block:: text